9 Ways We Paid Off $22,000 and Became Debt-Free in 22 Months

 9. Earning a Side Income

 Besides bartering, my husband also had a knack for repairing and restringing guitars for coworkers.
-We used that extra $20 to $50 cash directly toward melting more debt.
+That extra $20 to $50 here and there didn’t seem like much at first, but when we put every dollar toward debt, it added up fast.

 Bottom Line